tengyifei/website/posts/routing-to-fastest-cloud-hosting-service.markdown

 After properly configuring the DNS records, a look-up test shows the following:

 [![Different regions were directed to different servers for the same CNAME.](https://static.thinkingandcomputing.com/2014/03/dns.png)](https://static.thinkingandcomputing.com/2014/03/dns.png)
-Different regions were directed to different servers for the same CNAME.
+<tnc-caption>Different regions were directed to different servers for the same CNAME.</tnc-caption>

 And that's it!
 Users will now automatically visit the nearest server.
 But the downside of multiple PaaS is that data will not be synchronized across servers, and some form of custom syncing logic has to be implemented.